nursultanbolel/Pattern-Recognition-Works/README.md

 You can find dataset in the repo as .rar file format. <br>
 The aim is to use SVM classifier, one-against-all methodology, in order to find different hyperplanes that is capable to separate classes.
 There are three basic steps: <br>
 Step 1: All images' size in the dataset is 128x128x3.
 I converted to a vector (1x49152). <br>
 Step 2: I extracted 512 HOG features from the images by using sklearn.
-After feature extraction the training data (1457x49152) will are represented as (1457x512) matrix form. <br>
+After feature extraction the training data (1457x49152) are represented as (1457x512) matrix form. <br>
 Step 3: I used OneVsTestClassifier() function which is in sklearn to have 15 hyperlanes for train step.<br>

 You can see performance measures and classification of test sample in the pictures below from console screen: